 In addition to Health Regen Circle Rhythm is a good tool for wave clear and establishing pressure to enemy towers.
 With this ability Shinbi can be a very effective split-pusher.

 [Passive]: All of Shinbi’s abilities apply +1 Wolf Stack per hit to enemy heroes, building up to 8 stacks.
-Stacks last for 10 seconds, and the duration resets when new stacks are applied.
+Stacks last for a short period of time, and the duration resets when new stacks are applied.

 [Active]: Shinbi summons a pack of Spirit Wolves to attack the closest target with the highest number of Wolf Stacks, sending one wolf for every stack.
 Each wolf deals Ability Damage.